 When linking to an eBook from your syllabus or Moodle, it is essential to provide a stable URL that includes the "ezproxy prefix."
 This will allow students to access the eBook from on- and off-campus, after Humboldt sign in.
 The prefix looks like this: http://ezproxy.humboldt.edu/login?url= and is followed by the permanent URL for the eBook.

-The best way to obtain a stable URL for a specific eBook is to locate the > catalog record for the book, verify a working link, then right click to copy. > > Consult HSU Electronic Resources Librarian George Wrenn for further assistance. > > The Library provides eBook access on a number of platforms, including:
+The best way to obtain a stable URL for a specific eBook is to locate the catalog record for the book, verify a working link, then right click to copy.

+Consult Humboldt Electronic Resources Librarian George Wrenn for further assistance.

+The Library provides eBook access on a number of platforms, including: